The History of Wristwatches

 As religion has historically been such a strong social force, it is no surprise that the first real clock mechanisms were installed in churches at the end of the Middle Ages.
 One of the most famous of these is the astronomical clock in Prague; installed in 1410, it displays twenty-one different indications and is the oldest one of its kind still active.

 In parallel, watchmakers worked on miniaturizing movements to make the clocks wearable, transforming them into watches.
 These were close to being jewels because of their adornments, which involved several crafts from the jewelry sector.
-From the fifteenth to the eighteenth century, watchmaking experienced a scientific boom with the discovery of all the major inventions present in watches.
+From the fifteenth to the eighteenth century, watchmaking experienced a scientific boom by discovering all the major watch inventions.
 Several watchmakers-like Abraham-Louis Breguet, John Arnold, and Ferdinand Berthoud-left their mark on this time mainly by improving the precision of movements.

-Watches were becoming more accurate, more reliable, and integrated more functions.
-Their production also increased significantly as demand exploded because of the growth of the commercial exchange and new means of transportation such as the train during the second half of the nineteenth century.
+Watches became more accurate and reliable and integrated more functions.
+Their production also increased significantly as demand exploded due to the growth of commercial exchange and new means of transportation, such as the train, during the second half of the nineteenth century.

 Even though the first wristwatches appeared in the seventeenth century, they only became prevalent at the beginning of the twentieth.
 They were first used on battlefields as officers knew the exact time to synchronize their actions.
-Shortly thereafter, civilian society also began to take note of them.
-Jewelers helped a great deal in transforming timepieces into creative and attractive wearable objects by inventing new shapes and finding ways to decorate them.
-A single gesture-extracting the wrist from one's sleeve-and those around you would immediately know who you really are.
+Shortly after that, civilian society also began to take note of them.
+Jewelers helped a great deal transform timepieces into creative and attractive wearable objects by inventing new shapes and finding ways to decorate them.
+A single gesture-extracting the wrist from one's sleeve-and those around you would immediately know who you are.
 In short, watches transformed into real luxury objects that would reflect the status of their owners.

 At the beginning of the twentieth century, watches were still mechanical, and great improvements were underway to make them stronger, more resistant, and more reliable.
-Consequently, eclipsed pocket watches, and demand increased for them.
-In Switzerland, the switch occurred in 1930 when tickers production outstripped pocket watches.
+Consequently, the demand for eclipsed pocket watches increased.
+In Switzerland, the switch occurred in 1930 when ticker production outstripped pocket watches.

 And then there were complications

-As soon as they could, watchmakers extended the functionality of clocks and then watches with additional elements called complications.
-In addition to displaying time, these timekeepers could also, for instance, indicate the phases of the moon or, later, periods of time counted on-demand with a chronograph function.
+As soon as they could, watchmakers extended clocks' functionality and then watched with additional elements called complications.
+In addition to displaying time, these timekeepers could also, for instance, indicate the phases of the moon or, later, periods counted on-demand with a chronograph function.

-A complication is defined as any function beyond the standard indication of time in hours, minutes, and perhaps seconds.
+A complication is any function beyond the standard indication of time in hours, minutes, and perhaps seconds.
 Directly powered by the movement, these common and popular supplementary functions can be very numerous.
-The challenge has been to miniaturize them throughout time until they could fit in a wristwatch.
-But the love for the challenge that complications represent by themselves also led to the creation of superlative machines.
+The challenge has been to miniaturize them until they fit in a wristwatch.
+But the love for the challenge that complications represent also led to the creation of excellent machines.
 And this quest, which must be taken essentially as a purist's passion for watchmaking perfection, is still going on.
-For instance, the pocket watch Reference 57260 launched in 2015 is the most complicated portable timepiece at the moment with no fewer than fifty-seven complications, all mechanical, of course.
+For instance, the pocket watch Reference 57260 launched in 2015 is the most complicated portable timepiece with no fewer than fifty-seven complications, all mechanical, of course.

 DISCOVER MODERN WATCHES OF THE 21st CENTURY: